Header image courtesy of @toast.event.hk

 The Peak Lookout, 121 Peak Road, The Peak | (+852) 2849 1000

 Tai O may be a humble fishing village, but it’s also (surprisingly) home to a gorgeous colonial-style boutique hotel.
 The building used to be the old Tai O Marine Police Station, but has since been restored and is now a charming nine-room hotel.
 Nestled in the westernmost tip of Lantau Island, the hotel is surrounded by forests and faces a breathtaking sea view.
-They’ve even got an option for a special wedding sampan ride!
+They have even got an option for a special wedding sampan ride!
 The hotel’s small size means you may be able to book it out completely for your party, making for the ultimate exclusive celebration.

 Tai O Heritage Hotel, Shek Tsai Po Street, Tai O, Lantau Island | (+852) 2985 8383

 If you want the romance of a seaside wedding without the hassle of sand getting into places it has no business being in, your best bet is the White Chapel at the Auberge Discovery Bay.
-This triangular affair that looks like a modern art installation is Hong Kong’s only seaside chapel; an intimate venue with the front and back made almost entirely of glass, which allows visitors to gaze past the main stage and out into the ocean.
+This triangular affair that looks like a modern art installation is Hong Kong’s only seaside chapel, an intimate venue with the front and back made almost entirely of glass, which allows visitors to gaze past the main stage and out into the ocean.
 You can also hire a horse-drawn carriage to pick you up after the ceremony for a picturesque ride straight out of fairytale happily-ever-afters.

 Auberge Discovery Bay Hong Kong, 88 Siena Avenue, Discovery Bay, Lantau Island | (+852) 2295 8288